bestproject/basetemplate/README.md

 In development build Webpack will build all the required assets once and finish its job:
 * `npm run dev`

+### Notes
+* Keep your article/text styling `./dev/sass/_typography.scss` file.
+This way the build system will automaticaly keep the front-end styling available also in your wysiwyg editor.
+* If you need to change the `Intro`/`Full text` you can do it in `./dev/sass/editor.scss`.

 ## Module positions
 * toolbar
 * menu
+* slider
+* slider-after
 * content-before
 * left
 * right